 For additional information about how to install these tools, click the article number below to view the article in the Microsoft Knowledge Base:

-Network Monitor is provided with Windows Server products and Microsoft Systems Management Server (SMS).
+306794 How to Install the Support Tools from the Windows XP CD-ROMNetwork Monitor is provided with Windows Server products and Microsoft Systems Management Server (SMS).

 Netcap provides capture abilities that are similar to the version of Network Monitor that is included with the Windows Server products; however, you must use Netcap at a command prompt.
 Netcap installs the Network Monitor driver and binds it to all adapters when you first run the Netcap command.